Gozzy97/Gozzy97/README.md

 - 👋 Hi, I’m Agozie.
 - 👀 And i am a data scientist.
-- 📫 How to reach me on my twitter @ENnagozie and via email on nnagozieemmanuel@gmail.com
+- 📫 you can reach me by email on nnagozieemmanuel@gmail.com

 <!---
 Gozzy97/Gozzy97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.